 Meet The Train the Trainers Team

 Lynn is our principal tutor of the Life Skills for Puppies classes.
 She works in our Animal Behaviour Clinic where she sees both dogs and cats through veterinary referral.
 In addition to consulting, she also teaches on both undergraduate and postgraduate courses and is the Programme Lead for the MSc in Clinical Animal Behaviour at the University.
 She is also involved in research, mainly focussed in clinical animal behaviour.
 Lynn is highly qualified academically with both a BSc in Animal Behaviour Science and an MSc in Clinical Animal Behaviour.
 She also has extensive practical experience through teaching classes for many years and working in a variety of kennel environments, including private breeding and rescue.
 Lynn currently owns two dogs, a boxer cross and a border terrier cross.

 Kevin is one of the principal tutors of the Life Skills for Puppies classes.
 In addition to this, he works in our Animal Behaviour Clinic where he sees canine and feline behaviour referrals and is currently undertaking a PhD in canine behaviour.
 Kevin qualified as a vet from the University of Glasgow in 2005 and completed a Postgraduate Diploma in Companion Animal Behaviour Counselling from the University of Southampton University in 2011.
 Kevin has a dog called Morag at home.

-Select sessions of the course may be given by:
+Select sessions of the course have in the past been given by: